 — Preview version: Select Preview channel to be among the first to try the latest updates, performance improvements and new features with minimal risk.
 Preview versions are published twice a month.

 — Dev build: The Dev channel is updated weekly and shows our community what we are working on right now.
-Dev builds can sometimes contain bugs.
+Dev builds may be less polished.

 5. By selecting the update channel and clicking the 'Device firmware update' button, you will see the message 'The device will reboot after installing the updates'.
 Click 'OK' to confirm or click 'NO' to cancel.

 NOTE: Important!
 The router will reboot during the operating system update.
-As a result, the connection to the router will be lost for a few minutes but will be restored after booting the device.
+As a result, the connection to the router will be lost for a few minutes but will be restored after the device is rebooted.

 6. Wait for Keenetic to boot.
 In a few minutes, it will be available for management from the application again.
 Go to its settings.